 We have prepared a comparative document, where we provide all the necessary information about Bitrix24 and Magento.
 So far, the choice is up to the client.

 If you choose the wrong technology, you may have negative consequences for your business.
-Among them unnecessary costs, long time-to-market, problems with attracting new clients or investors, and high reputational risk.
+They are unnecessary costs, long time-to-market, trouble attracting new clients or investors, and high reputational risk.

 Summing up, when choosing a technology for your project, don’t be guided by its low price, popularity, or novelty.
 In addition: